roryquennev/Elk-Stack-Project/Kibana Investigation Activity/README.md

 <summary> Activity File: Linux Stress </summary>

-#### Scenario

-- You are a cloud architect that has been tasked with setting up an ELK server to gather logs for the Incident Response team to use for training.

-- Before you hand over the server to the IR team, your senior architect has asked that you verify the ELK server is working as expected and pulling both logs and metrics from the pen-testing web servers.

-**Your Task**: Generate a high amount of CPU usage on the pentesting machines and verify that Kibana picks up this data.

 ---

 #### Notes

-The Metrics page for a single VM shows the CPU usage for that machine.
-This shows how much work the machine is doing.
-Excessively high CPU usage is typically a cause for concern, as overworked computers are at greater risk for failure.

-- Metricbeat forwards data about CPU load to Elasticsearch, which can be visualized with Kibana.

-- In this activity, you will intentionally stress the CPU of one of your VMs, then find evidence of the increased activity in Kibana.

-Linux has a common, easy-to-use diagnostic program called `stress`.
-It is easy to use and can be downloaded via `apt`.

-#### Instructions

 1. From your jump box, start up your Ansible container and attach to it.